davidgohel/rvg/cran-comments.md

 ## R CMD check results

-There were no ERROR or WARNING.
+There were no ERROR, WARNING or NOTE.

-There were 1 note on travis-ci/ubuntu:

-checking installed package size ...
-NOTE installed size is  5.4Mb sub-directories of 1Mb or more:
-    libs   5.2Mb

 ## Reverse dependencies